-What: drop-in is a place for youth age 22 and under to meet other youth, talk,
+is a place for youth ages 14-21 to meet other youth, talk,

 plan events, play games, watch movies, get information on HIV prevention,